Principles and Practice of Movement Disorders , 3rd Edition

-- Get just the information you need for a clinical approach to diagnosis and management, with minimal emphasis on basic science.
+- Provides the essential information you need for a clinical approach to diagnosis and management, with minimal emphasis on basic science.

-- Find the answers you need quickly and easily thanks to a reader-friendly full-color format, with plentiful diagrams, photographs, and tables.
+- Features a reader-friendly, full-color format, with plentiful diagrams, photographs, and tables.

 |Table of Content||